Marguerite Monvoisin

 Marie Marguerite Mon(t)voisin (born c.
-1658, died after 1682) was the daughter of La Voisin and a main witness in the famous Poison Affair.
+1658, died after 1682) was the daughter of La Voisin and a main witness in the Affair of the Poisons.
 It was her statement, made after the execution of her mother, that implicated the royal mistress Madame de Montespan in the process, causing Louis XIV to eventually disrupt the whole investigation and classify it as secret.

 Life

 Marie Marguerite Monvoisin was the daughter of the jeweler Antoine Monvoisin and the famous professional fortune teller La Voisin.
 Her mother was in fact the center of a criminal network providing poison and black masses for the aristocracy.
 She was not arrested with her mother on 12 March 1679, but remained with her father until his death of natural causes in May 1679.
 On 26 January 1680, she and her two brothers were arrested and taken to Vincennes for questioning.
 The reason for their arrest is unknown.